dreamz1974/CodeDeployWebsiteExampleWithCloudformation/README.md

 ## Manual
 Just run the following 4 commands:

-You only have to have an ec2 keypair for the instace, you have to specify the name of the keypair in the first command by replacing *\<Ec2KeyName\>* with the actual name and without \<\>.
+You only have to have an ec2 keypair for the instance, you have to specify the name of the keypair in the first command by replacing *\<Ec2KeyName\>* with the actual name and without \<\>.

 1. `aws cloudformation create-stack --stack-name deployment-infra --template-body file://deployment-infra.yml --parameters "ParameterKey=KeyName,ParameterValue=<Ec2KeyName>" --capabilities CAPABILITY_IAM`